Print

 • 1 red bell pepper, diced

-• 1 teaspoon gluten free all purpose seasoning, or a mix of dried basil and oregano
+• 1 teaspoon all-purpose seasoning, or 1/2 teaspoon dried basil and 1/2 teaspoon dried oregano

 Instructions